JerryJiaGit/facenet_trt/README.md

 | original network | 13.713258 ms |
 | tensorrt network FP32  | 11.296281 ms |
 | tensorrt network FP16  | 10.54711 ms |

+*Note: INT8 not implemented due to some issues which may same as https://github.com/tensorflow/tensorflow/issues/22854